ALPHA: Audit that Learns from Previously Hand-Audited Ballots: Introduction

 \section{Introduction}

 A risk-limiting audit (RLA) is a procedure that has a known minimum probability of correcting the reported outcome of an election contest if the reported outcome is wrong.
 The risk limit of an RLA is the maximum chance that the RLA will not correct the electoral outcome, if the outcome is wrong.
 The \emph{outcome} means the political outcome---who or what won---not the numerical vote tallies, which are practically impossible to get exactly right.
-A RLA requires a trustworthy record of the validly cast votes:\footnote{ Generally, the record is a set of validly cast hand-marked paper ballot cards that has been kept demonstrably secure.
+An RLA requires a trustworthy record of the validly cast votes:\footnote{ Generally, the record is a set of validly cast hand-marked paper ballot cards that has been kept demonstrably secure.
 Machine-marked ballot cards cannot be considered a trustworthy record of voter intent.
-See \cite{appelEtal20,appelStark20,starkWagner12}. } a manual count of those records is the recourse to correct wrong outcomes.
-Establishing whether the record of votes is trustworthy prior to conducting a risk-limiting audit is generically called a \emph{compliance audit} \cite{starkWagner12,appelStark20}.
-RLAs are recommended by the National Academies of Science, Engineering, and Medicine \cite{nas18}, the American Statistical Association \cite{asa10}, and other groups concerned with election integrity.
-They are in law in several U.S.\ states and have been piloted in roughly a dozen U.S.\ states and in Denmark.
+See \citet{appelEtal20,appelStark20,starkWagner12}. } a manual count of those records is the recourse to correct wrong outcomes.
+Establishing whether the record of votes is trustworthy prior to conducting a risk-limiting audit is generically called a \emph{compliance audit} \citep{starkWagner12,appelStark20}.
+RLAs are recommended by the National Academies of Science, Engineering, and Medicine \citep{nas18}, the American Statistical Association \citep{asa10}, and other groups concerned with election integrity.
+As of this writing, RLAs are authorized or required by law in fifteen U.S.\ states and have been piloted in roughly a dozen U.S.\ states and in Denmark.